RWS/studio-api-docs/apiconcepts/filetypesupport/adding_the_text_extractor_class.md

     }
 }
 ```
-***

-Collect the Markup Container Items
+## Collect the Markup Container Items
---

-For each type of element that you can encounter in a segment (markup) container you need to add a separate member as required by the [IMarkupDataVisitor](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IMarkupDataVisitor.yml) interface.
-To keep this example as simple as possible, we will process only text and tag pairs.
-In one of the following chapters we will enhance this class to also return any comments that were added during the translation process.
+For each element type that can appear in a segment markup container, add a separate member as required by the [IMarkupDataVisitor](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IMarkupDataVisitor.yml) interface.
+To keep this example simple, process only text and tag pairs.
+In a later section, you will extend this class to return comments that were added during translation.

-We will leave all other members for retrieving e.g. locked content, placeholders, etc. empty.
+Leave the remaining members for locked content, placeholders, and other element types empty.

-The ```VistText()``` method adds a text object to the ```PlainText``` streambuilder, which is then also returned to the file writer class:
+The `VisitText()` method adds a text object to the `PlainText` string builder, which the file writer later receives:

 # [C#](#tab/tabid-3)
 ```cs